-The heat is finally coming and that means switching over from your furnace to the air conditioning unit, whether that is refrigerated or swamp.
+The heat is finally coming and that means it’s time to switch over from heat to air conditioning unit, whether that is refrigerated or swamp.
 If you didn’t know, Affordable Service Plumbing, Heating, Air Conditioning, and Electric offer Maintenance Packages and we can routinely schedule our technicians to be there to switch your unit over between seasons as well as make sure that it is continuing to work as efficiently as it should be.

 If your home is equipped with a refrigerated air conditioning unit, the process of switching over from using your furnace to air is a very simple process, but first, let’s make sure that it’s ready.
 Before you turn on your air, make sure that the area around your unit and the unit itself isn’t covered in debris, such as dead leaves, dirt drifts, or anything that will prevent airflow.
 Next, it’s the perfect time to change out the air filter with a new one!